pilotdeveloper/HIP/XXXX-deny-list-bill-of-rights.md

 *Note on detection:* This may be user submitted; however, the actual hotspot's location must be demonstrated using mapping techniques and RSSI calculations.

-**Punishment** Public accusation of incorrect assertion with 30 days for the owner to respond.
+**Punishment:** Public accusation of incorrect assertion with 30 days for the owner to respond.
 If no actions are taken, hotspot will be added to the deny list.

-**Appealable** If the owner acknowledges the accusation and relocates and/or reasserts the hotspot, they will not need to appeal this (and the case will be dropped).
+**Appealable:** If the owner acknowledges the accusation and relocates and/or reasserts the hotspot, they will not need to appeal this (and the case will be dropped).
 If the hotspot is added due to lack of response, the case may be appealed for a $20 fee (paid in the HNT equivalent).

-**Three Strikes** If the same hotspot is caught doing this more than three times, the hotspot will be added to the deny list permanently.
+**Three Strikes:** If the same hotspot is caught doing this more than three times, the hotspot will be added to the deny list permanently.

 **Other note:** This violation is considered lower as long as a hotspot is participating in valid PoC activity by beaconing and witnessing within a reasonable tolerance.
 The severity is higher if a hotspot is receiving abnormally high amounts of traffic.